gose/elastic-architectures/README.md

 ## Architecture #1

-A relatively standard pattern of having one Elastic cluter per environment, with each environment having its own Kibana instance.
+A relatively standard pattern of having one Elastic cluster per environment, with each environment having its own Kibana instance.
 Each cluster is ingesting data from data sources only from its environment.

 ![architecture-1.png](images/architecture-1.png)

 ## Architecture #2

-A pattern involving one Elastic cluter per environment, but consolidating Kibana activity to a single Kibana CCS Head for all environments.
+A pattern involving one Elastic cluster per environment, but consolidating Kibana activity to a single Kibana CCS Head for all environments.
 Typically, this Kibana instance can be read-only for the majority of users accessing it.
 A read-write Kibana instance can be deployed into a lower environment that gives users read-write permissions to create & edit Dashboards, ML jobs, etc.

 Pros: